rastersoft/autovala/gedit_plugin/README.md

 # INSTALLING THE PLUGIN #

 By default, the plugin is compiled for GEDIT 3.12 or later.
-If you are using GEDIT 3.10 or previous, you must add the -DOLD_GTK parameter to cmake.
+If you are using GEDIT 3.10 or previous, you must add the -DOLD_GTK=on parameter to cmake.

 ## System-wide installation ##